 One course per semester, no more than two per year and no more than six courses total.
 Permission of the instructor is required.
 The Pass-Fail option may not be used in courses taken to satisfy general degree requirements, foundation requirements, or courses taken to satisfy major or minor requirements, including cognate courses.
 Failing grades (but not passing grades) are computed in the grade point average.

-What are Life and Search?
+What are Life, Search, and Cultural Knowledge?

-The Life and Search programs are three-semester sequences of courses in Foundational Humanities begun in the first semester of the first year that emphasize the development of critical thinking skills through careful textual analysis, clear and effective writing, and active discussion with peers.
+These programs are three-semester sequences of courses in Foundational Humanities begun in the first semester of the first year that emphasize the development of critical thinking skills through careful textual analysis, clear and effective writing, and active discussion with peers.

 LIFE: Then and Now.
 Religious Studies 101-102-200-level